Untitled Document

 [ China buying bonds & loans ]

-The most terrifying prediction for 2010 involves Nostradamus "Satan's arch of fury".
+The most terrifying prediction involves Nostradamus "Satan's arch of fury".
 Although the precise nature of this prediction is left open to interpretation -could it be a comet, a war but definitely a disaster??? eg. Russian drought; Pakistan flooding has started

-Are we heading back to recession with $$$ dropping & foreign currencies starting to fall as at March 2010 [ World Population exploding ] [ China Vs USA finance situation 2010 ] [ China buying bonds & loans ] WHY ARE MANUFACTURERS & BUSINESSES LEAVING NZ: [ Read the story ] [ Compare to Thailand ] [ Check WHY THAILAND ] is better for Manufacturers & any Kiwi Company.
-Why NZ is lost [ NZ Deficit increases ] Yes we owe money????? [ Government $250m a week borrowing ] [ Transmission Gully Impact costs ] [ NZders lose out ]
+Are we heading back to recession [ World Population exploding ][ China & Wikileaks move into Africa ] [ China buying bonds & loans ] WHY ARE MANUFACTURERS & BUSINESSES LEAVING NZ: [ Read the story ] [ Compare to Thailand ] [ Check WHY THAILAND ] is better for Manufacturers & any Kiwi Company.

 "You believe me now that the world population needs to be addressed.